tlukasiak/yolo-avenger/README.md

 # Introduction

-This is an Yeoman-scaffolded Angular app with a Flask backend
+This repo is a experiment in creating a Yeoman-scaffolded Angular app with a Flask backend.

 The resulting page can be found here: http://tlukasiak.github.io/yolo-avenger